7 Reasons Why You Should Foster a Pet Over The Holidays · Kinship

 “We can only rescue as many dogs as we have fosters for,” Reask says.
 “Our foster parents directly help save the lives of deserving dogs by providing housing, lots of TLC, and training to prepare them for adoption.”

 Research shows that dogs who live in foster homes are more likely to be adopted.
-It provides them with socialization opportunities that are crucial for their well-being, helping them become more adaptable, confident, and ready to embark on a lifelong journey of companionship.
+These homes provide them with socialization opportunities that are crucial for their wellbeing, helping them become more confident, adaptable, and ready to embark on a lifelong journey of companionship.

 “It’s amazing and rewarding to see how dogs can grow from being timid and shy because of their past to being comfortable, relaxed, and thriving dogs because of their amazing foster parents,” Reask says.